 If your toilet runs, it could be the flapper valve, the fill tube, or the float inside the tank.
 This can be DIY, or you can have a professional fix it.
 If you see puddles spreading from the toilet itself, however — or even a tiny amount of drippage — you need to act fast.
 It could also be evidence of a clogged main line.
 For this, you’ll want to get a plumber on the job and protect your home.

-How Much Damage Can a Water Leak Cause?
+How Much Damage Can a Water Leak Cause to a Home?

 Many homeowners ignore the early signs of a water leak because they don’t think it’s severe enough to bother with.
 In other cases, they may be afraid of what they’ll find if they start investigating — and how much it will cost to fix it.